 Revving up to submit your study abroad applications for your dream university?
 If you’ve been preparing for a while, you already know that English proficiency tests are a big part of the equation.
 The IELTS Academic is one of the most accessible and widely-recognised proficiency tests out there.
 This means that thousands of universities and institutions (as well as immigration authorities) recognise IELTS scores as a reliable reflection of your English language ability.
 So, how do you prepare to ace your IELTS Academic test in one sitting?
-Let’s take a closer look at the best IELTS preparation books for self-study!
+Let’s take a closer look at the best IELTS preparation books for self-study in 2023!

 What You Need to Know About the IELTS

 Before jumping into it, let’s quickly speedrun some of the key things you need to know about the IELTS.
 As a student, the test you’re focusing on is the IELTS Academic.
 This test assesses you across four types of English language skills - Speaking, Listening, Writing, and Reading.
 The type of content you’ll encounter in the Academic test gauges how well you would be able to conduct yourself in an English-dominated, academic environment - like a university in an English-speaking country.
 The Speaking section happens separately, while the Listening, Reading, and Writing sections happen in the same sitting.

 You have a couple of options, depending on your location and accessibility, on how to sit the test.
 The most common option is booking a test at an official IELTS centre near you.
 Finding available appointment slots is fairly easy, since the IELTS is so universal a simple Google search can narrow down the test centres close by.
 You can also pinpoint your ideal location through the official IELTS site.

 Depending on the centre, your test may be computer-delivered or paper-based.
 The Speaking section will always be one-to-one with an IELTS examiner!